VivianePons/SWeakOrder/README.md

 $ sage -pip install dot2tex
 ```

-The file [policy.xml](app/.magic/policy.xml) is an ImageMagick policy file which allows for converting pdf into png (not default), which makes it possible to show some of the latex created images directly in the notebook.
+The default configuration of ImageMagick does not convert pdf into png by default, which is necessary for printing laTeX created images directly in the notebook.
+This can be changed through the `policy.xml` file of the application.
+You can use the file [policy.xml](app/.magic/policy.xml) provided here.